21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Fully localTopaz Photo AI, Capture One, DxO PhotoLab, ON1 Photo RAW, AftershootNo images leave your machine

-Mostly local (cloud for some AI features)Photoshop, Lightroom (Classic), Luminar Neo, Evoto AIStandard editing is local; generative/cloud AI features upload selectively
+Mostly local (cloud for some AI features)Photoshop, Lightroom (Classic), Luminar Neo, Evoto AIStandard editing is local; generative or cloud AI features upload selectively

 Fully cloudCanva, Pixlr, Fotor, Picsart, PhotoRoom, Cutout.pro, Claid, Remini, LensaAll images are uploaded to vendor servers for processing